Earn your M.S. in Nutrition while finishing your undergraduate degree

 - Tuition deposit waived

-- Receive joint advising from faculty in both Arts & Sciences and the Friedman School after acceptance into the program
+- Receive joint advising from your undergraduate institution and Friedman faculty after acceptance into the program

 Flexible Learning Paths